drakkan/sftpgo/README.md

 ## S3 Compabible Object Storage backends

-Each user can be mapped with an S3-Compatible bucket or a bucket virtual folder, this way the mapped bucket/virtual folder is exposed over SFTP/SCP.
+Each user can be mapped to whole bucket or to a bucket virtual folder, this way the mapped bucket/virtual folder is exposed over SFTP/SCP.

 Specifying a different `key_prefix` you can assign different virtual folders of the same bucket to different users.
 This is similar to a chroot directory for local filesystem.
-The virtual folder identified by `key_prefix` does not need to be pre-created.
+Each SFTP/SCP user can only access to the assigned virtual folder and to its contents The virtual folder identified by `key_prefix` does not need to be pre-created.

 SFTPGo uses multipart uploads and parallel downloads for storing and retrieving files from S3.

-SFTPGo tries to automatically create the mapped bucket if it does not exists but it's a better idea to pre-create the bucket and to assign to it the wanted options such as automatic encryption and authorizations.
+The configured bucket must exist.

 Some SFTP commands doesn't work over S3: